jeplb/mahoraga-codec/README.md

 - The pure-python codec prioritises readability over speed.
 A file larger than ~20 KB at low physical redundancy takes hours to decode; it's fine for audit, teaching, and reproducing the paper at the published sizes, but it is not a production codec.
 - Some `data/bench3/` cells have `sd=1` entries which are a sanity grid, not a paper claim.
 The paper quotes sd ∈ {15, 30}.

-## Citation

-If you use this code:

-> Banal, J. L. (2026). mahoraga: a short-strand DNA storage codec.
-[TBD — paper ref].

 ## License

 PolyForm Noncommercial 1.0.0.
 See `LICENSE`.

-Noncommercial use — research, teaching, peer review, reproducing paper results — is permitted.
+Noncommercial use, namely research, teaching, peer review, reproducing paper results, is permitted.
 Commercial use (including internal use by a for-profit entity for its own products or services) requires a separate license from the copyright holder, James L. Banal.